cs-4241-2024/a2-shortstack/README.md

     - Class selector: main labels

 ## Technical Achievements
 - **Tech Achievement 1**: Created a single-page app that provides a form to submit workout logs.
 The client side displays the current state of the server-side data and also derives a field to show the total time.
+The client updates the data table when a new log is added or a log is deleted.

 ### Design/Evaluation Achievements
 - **Design Achievement 1**: